samcv/Audio-Convert-Samplerate/README.md

 to float conversions are done in C code and so are reasonably quick.)
 There is no support for 64 bit int (long) or float (double) data.

+The full documentation is available as POD or [Markdown](Documentation.md)

 ## Installation